 19.3 SECURITY AND PRIVACY.

 The same principles of academic freedom and privacy that have long been applicable to written and spoken communications in the University community apply also to electronic information.
-The University cherishes the diversity of perspectives represented on this campus and, accordingly, does not condone either censorship or the casual inspection of electronic files.
+The University cherishes the diversity of perspectives represented on this campus and, accordingly, does not condone either censorship or the unauthorized inspection of electronic files.

-While the University does not routinely monitor individual usage of its computing resources, the normal operation and maintenance of the University's computing resources require the backup of data and communication records, the logging of activity, the monitoring of general usage patterns, and other such activities that are necessary for the rendition of service.
-The University may also inspect files or monitor usage for a limited time when there is probable cause to believe a user has violated this policy.
-Inspections or monitoring related to violations of this policy must be authorized in advance by the director of ITS or by the director's designee, or for UIHC, the director of HCIS, in consultation with University counsel.
-Such inspections or monitoring will be conducted with notice to the user, unless, after consultation with University counsel, it is determined that notice would seriously jeopardize substantial interests of the University or of third parties.
-In addition, a supervisor or principal investigator may find it necessary to retrieve a file of assigned work by inspection without notice when an employee is unavailable for timely consultation.
+While the University does not routinely monitor individual usage of its information technology resources, the normal operation and maintenance of the University's information technology resources require the backup of data and communication records, the logging of activity, the monitoring of general usage patterns, and other such activities that are necessary for the rendition of service.
+The University may also inspect account contents and electronic files, or monitor usage for a limited time when, and only when, there is probable cause to believe a user has violated this or other University policies.
+Inspections or monitoring related to violations of policy or law must be authorized in advance by the University Chief Information Officer (CIO) or a designee, or, within the UI Hospitals and Clinics, the CIO of Health Care Information Systems or a designee, in consultation with University counsel and other appropriate University officials.
+These investigations will be conducted with advance notice to the user, unless, after consultation with University counsel, it is determined that notice would seriously jeopardize substantial interests of the University or of third parties.
+In addition, a supervisor or principal investigator may request access to retrieve assigned work without notice to the employee if he or she is unavailable for timely response.

 19.4 INDIVIDUAL RESPONSIBILITIES.

 Because electronic information is volatile and easily reproduced, respect for the work and personal expression of others is especially critical in computer environments.
-Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade secret and copyright violations, may be grounds for sanctions against members of the academic community.
+Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade-secret and copyright violations, may be grounds for sanctions against members of the academic community.

 19.7 OTHER POLICIES AND RULES.